gberes/dxf_obj/README.md

 # dxf_obj
-A special kind of command line DFX-OBJ conversion utlity using dxflib
+A special kind of command line DFX-OBJ conversion utlity using dxflib - basically just a little POC...